-A rule from former President Biden’s Department of Labor threatened the livelihoods of independent business owners and freelancers across the country.
-Tell Congress our next Labor Secretary must prioritize the rights of independent workers.
+The livelihoods of independent business owners and freelancers have been threatened across the country.
+Federal and state legislators and regulators must prioritize the rights of independent workers.

 (Left to Right: Dan Cheatham, independent film maker; Aaron Gayden, band leader; Karen Garrity, music contractor and cellist)